Simo672K/php-asignment-project/README.md

 ## Note:
 `
   I'm not a professional php dev nor used mvc pattern before, so appart from the assignement, this project is for learning purposes.
-So i'll be glad to hear your opinions, some changes to make
+So i'll be glad to hear your opinions.
 `